wesselvandenijssel/Netflix_react/netflix_react/README.md

-#Netflix created in react
+## Netflix in React

-Created by Wessel van den IJssel "https://wesselvandenijssel.nl/"
+Made by Wessel van den IJssel